AlAloul/titaniumcasts/README.markdown

+# TitaniumCasts

+This is the source code for a new site that I'm annoucing soon.
+It is totally based (and all credits should be given to) the RailsCasts source code, and the amazing job of Ryan Bates.
+See more about RailsCasts below.

-# RailsCasts
+## RailsCasts

-This is the source code for the [RailsCasts site](http://railscasts.com/).
-If you want the source code for the episodes, see the [railscasts-episodes](http://github.com/ryanb/railscasts-episodes) project.

-Please [let me know](https://github.com/inbox/new/ryanb) if you plan to use this app for your site.
+Please [let him know](https://github.com/inbox/new/ryanb) if you plan to use his app for your site.

 ## Setup

-This is designed to run on Ruby 1.9.2 or higher.
-If you're using [RVM](http://rvm.beginrescueend.com/) it should automatically switch to 1.9.2 when entering the directory.
+This is designed to run on Ruby 1.9.3 or higher.
+If you're using [RVM](http://rvm.beginrescueend.com/) it should automatically switch to 1.9.3 when entering the directory.

 Run `script/setup`.
 This will generate the config files, install gems, and migrate the database.